-Special Report Series – Julie Ann Earls
+Special Report Series – Part 1

-Join me now as I chat with Goodwill loving millennials who have embraced the up-cycling lifestyle.
-I’ll interview performers, fashion designers and women in tech who love vintage.
-We’ll be diving into what attracts so many people to the NEW millennial mindset and shopping secondhand.
+Join me now through July as I interview and chat with Goodwill loving millennials who have embraced the upcycling lifestyle.
+From performers, fashion designers and women in tech who love vintage, we’ll be diving into what attracts so many people to the NEW millennial mindset and shopping secondhand.

-Join me next week as I continue this 4-part series on the millennial mindset!
+Join me next week as I continue this 4 part series on the millennial mindset!
 I’ll be interviewing some fantastic characters here across the country, and right here in New York City, all of whom use Goodwill and secondhand to infuse their sustainable and eco lifestyle.
 Love the buzzword of millennial?
 Have feedback?
 Or just score an amazing #Goodwill find?
 Let me know!
 And follow my fashion, food and travel treks on Twitter and Instagram @PlanetBrandee – till next time, see you on the streets!!

 Your purchases support the mission of Goodwill.